 “This is where European Union is going.
 This is where more countries are moving.
 We’ve been a laggard on this issue for long enough.
 It’s about time we play catch-up with the rest of the world.
 It’s good for business,” said Cohen.

-Another way to back that up is to employ a solution such as Alessa, which helps determine whether any of your clients are on sanctions and watch lists and to perform enhanced due diligence.
+Another way to back that up is to employ a solution such as Alessa, which helps determine whether any of your clients are on sanctions and watchlists and perform enhanced due diligence.
 Alessa can help financial institutions screen entities both during onboarding and periodically, depending on the risk profile of the customer.